Mallomonas

 Mallomonas is a genus comprising unicellular algal eukaryotes and characterized by their intricate cell coverings made of silica scales and bristles.
 The group was first named and classified by Dr. Maximilian Perty in 1852.
 These organisms live in freshwater and are widely distributed around the world.
 Some well known species include Mallomonas caudata and Mallomonas splendens.

 Mallomonas is a genus of many from the phylum Ochrophyta, which describes organisms as having heterokont flagella in some part of their life history.
 At first, the family Mallomonadaceae was placed under class Chrysophyceae.
 However, after finding key biochemical and ultrastructural differences, the family was then placed under the class Synurophyceae.
 In a broader context, both Chrysophyceae and Synurophyceae are referred to as “chrysophytes”, meaning “golden algae”, because of their close similarities.
 Despite being quite similar, there are various, noticeable differences.

-History of knowledge
+History

-The genus Mallomonas was first named and classified by Dr. Maximilian Perty in 1852.
+The genus Mallomonas was first named and classified by German naturalist Maximilian Perty in 1852.
 It was assigned its own genus because Mallomonas consisted of individually living cells, while its sister group Synura is composed of colonial cells that are connected to one another through stalks.
+In 1866, Austrian biologist Karl Moriz Diesing described the family Mallomonadaceae, which only contains this genus.

 Other distinguishing features that differentiate Mallomonas cells from Synura cells are the presence of bristles and V-shaped ridges on their scales.
 Pore-collar complexes on stomatocysts are species differentiating features.